This privacy notice outlines how the Botanical Society of Britain & Ireland (BSBI) complies with its data protection obligations as a Data Controller.

 research through our networks of staff, members and volunteers.

-Our Data Protection Officer is Julia Hanmer, and this policy has been prepared in line with the
+Our Data Protection Officer is Julia Hanmer, and this policy has been prepared in line with the following legislation:

 i.
 Data Protection Act 1998